Computational Indistinguishability between Quantum States and Its Cryptographic Application: Cryptographic Properties of

-Before stating the second claim, we present an algorithm that converts $\rho_\pi^+$ to $\rho_\pi^-$ for any fixed $\pi\in {\cal K}_n$.
-This algorithm is a key to the proof of the claim and further to the construction of a quantum PKC in the subsequent section.
+Before stating our claim (Theorem \ref{SHSP}), we present an algorithm that converts $\rho_\pi^+$ to $\rho_\pi^-$ for each fixed $\pi\in {\cal K}_n$.
+This algorithm is a key to the proof of the theorem and further to the construction of a quantum PKC in the subsequent section.